-The quality of teaching and learning is outstanding.
-Staff have an extensive working knowledge and a thorough understanding of the Foundation Stage and the early learning goals.
-Each activity is linked to specific stepping stone, aimed at the needs of the individual children.
-Staff show an awareness and familiarity with each area of learning, helping to ensure children make very good progress across the board.
+The quality of teaching and learning is good.
+Staff have a good working knowledge and a thorough understanding of the Foundation Stage and the early learning goals.
+Each activity is linked to a specific stepping stone, aimed at the needs of the individual children.
+Staff show an awareness and familiarity with each area of learning, helping to ensure children make good progress across the board.
 The staff team work exceptionally well together, continually gleaning information about the children's individual achievements and identifying their next steps.
 The staff team plan the well balanced curriculum together at staff meetings, sharing information about each child and incorporating their needs into the short term plans.
 This ensures every child is able to reach their full potential through purposeful activities and strong support from all the staff.
+However, children's listening skills are limited during large group activities, they often talk over each other or shout to be heard above the staff leading the activities, sometimes missing the aim of the activity.

-Staff find new and innovative ways to ensure the children are focussed, interested and motivated, for example, children are talking about conkers and horse chestnuts at this time of year.
-Staff were planning some weighing and counting activities.
-In order to interest the children, staff decided to use conkers as a resource, the children enjoy counting and weighing them.
-The children are thoroughly engrossed, discussing the different sizes and shapes, seeing which ones are heavier or lighter.
+Staff find new ways to ensure the children are focussed, interested and motivated, for example, changing the medium term curriculum planning to more physical and active themes, because the children in this particular group love drama and role-play and would lose interest in some of the long term plans already in place.
 Staff get to know each child and their level of understanding extremely well.
 This enables them to differentiate all activities to meet each child's understanding.
 Children flourish because they feel valued and are able to reach the achievable targets, building their self-esteem and creating confident learners.

-Children are making very rapid progress towards the early learning goals in all areas.
-Children's social skills are developing extremely well, they are keen and eager to join in all the activities, asking questions to learn more, showing curiosity.
-Children show very high levels of concentration and become engrossed in the activities provided, confidently suggesting new ideas, co-operating well and sharing their feelings.
+Children are making good progress towards the early learning goals in all areas.
+Children's social skills are developing well, they are keen and eager to join in all the activities, asking questions to learn more, showing curiosity.
+Children show high levels of concentration and become engrossed in the activities provided, confidently suggesting new ideas, co-operating well and sharing their feelings in small groups or individual activities.
 Children's vocabulary is developing well and staff introduce new words at every opportunity.
 Children understand that text has meaning as they handle books independently and make good use of the comfortable book area.
 Children hold the books correctly and pretend to read stories to each other.
-Children count confidently up to and above 10 throughout the day using one to one correspondence with everyday items.
+Children count confidently up to and above 15 throughout the day using one to one correspondence with everyday items.
 Children use mathematical language with confidence, talking about shape, size, position and quantity during their play.

 Children have many opportunities to use and handle an extensive range of natural and manmade materials.
 Children have a good sense of time and place, as they recall past events and activities.
-They use their imaginations extremely well during role-play, musical movement and art and craft.
+They use their imaginations extremely well during role-play and art and craft.
 Children are able to self-select resources to use their imaginations, creating their own ideas.
 Staff ensure that all craft activities are not adult led, providing children with extensive opportunities to familiarise themselves with the materials and begin to understand their different properties and uses.